 Tip: Arguably one of the best teas at David's Tea falls into the herbal category â and that's Forever Nuts.
 The sweet combination of almonds, dried apples, cinnamon and beetroot is simply delicious.
 And the fact it's caffeine-free makes it the perfect after-dinner treat!

 Undeniably the hardest to pronounce of all the teas, Rooibos (ROY-boss) has been popular in South Africa for centuries but only hit North America within the last few decades.
 It is made from the Aspalathus Linearis shrub whose leaves turn red upon being left in the sun.
 Rooibos teas are naturally caffeine-free which makes them great at the end of a long day.

 Tip: Organic Rooibos is clearly the best choice here.

 Pu'erh teas come from the Camellia Sinensis plant but they are cooked and then go through a lengthy aging process which contributes to their dark colours.
 Pu'erh tea is one of the oldest varieties in China and the aging process means the best kinds are rare and highly sought after.
 It has been used in China to aid digestion for over 1700 years.

-Tip: Chocolate orange combines real chocolate curls with dried orange peels with pu’erh leaves for a sweet and fruity beverage.
+Tip: Hot Chocolate combines real chocolate curls with pu'erh leaves for a sweet beverage.

 Oolong teas are made of the Camellia Sinensis plant and undergo a medium oxidization process which puts them directly in between green tea and black tea.
 The leaves are left fully intact and then rolled up so they can later unfurl when placed in hot water.
 The most important thing to remember about oolong tea is the fact it can be steeped more than once.
 Oolong varieties cost more than other teas at David's Tea because of the high quality leaves and the fact the large, full leaves can be used at least two or three times before the flavors dissipate.